Connie Finnan

-Connie Finnan (born 20 May 1962) is a former Irish professional darts player.
+Connie Finnan (born 20 May 1962) is an Irish former professional darts player.

 Career

 BDO

 In September 2009, Finnan qualified for the televised stages of the World Masters.
 He defeated Darryl Fitton 3–1 in the last 16 before losing 3–0 to Robbie Green in the quarter-finals.
 Later that month, he reached the semi-finals of the 2009 WDF World Cup men's singles, but was beaten 6–4 by Joey ten Berge.

 PDC

 Finnan qualified for the 2012 PDC World Championship after winning the final of the Tom Kirby Memorial Irish Matchplay against Shane O'Connor.
 He lost 4–3 in the preliminary round to New Zealand's Warren French, having led 3–1.

 In January 2012, Finnan won a PDC Pro Tour card for 2012 and 2013 at the PDC's Qualifying School in Barnsley.
 In November, he threw a nine-dart finish in the fourth round of the 20th Players Championship during a 6–3 win over world number six Wes Newton which earned him £4,800.
 Finnan was then defeated 1–6 in the quarter-finals to Michael van Gerwen.
 This was Finnan's best result of 2012, and he went into 2013 ranked world number 78.

 Finnan played in his first World Cup of Darts in February 2013 with William O'Connor.
 The pair beat Denmark 5–0 in their first match and despite losing to South Africa 4–5 they finished top of Group B on leg difference to reach the last 16.
 They faced Japan and were defeated 3–5.
 Finnan was beaten 4–5 by Adrian Gray in the second round of the UK Open.
 Finnan qualified for the World Grand Prix for the first time and pulled off the result of his career in the first round as he defeated Terry Jenkins by two sets to none.
 He led two-time winner of the event James Wade 1–0 and 2–1 in the next round, but the game went into a deciding set.
 At 2–1 down in the set Finnan missed a single 10 which would have left him 32 with his last dart and saw Wade step in to finish 91 to win.
 If Finnan had won the leg he would have been throwing for the match in the next.
 In the same week he advanced to the final of the Irish Matchplay final, Ireland's biggest domestic darts tournament, and lost 6–4 to Colin McGarry.
 A win would have seen him clinch a place for the 2014 World Championship.